faeyelab/karma/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you use this code in your research, please cite our paper:

 ```
-@inproceedings{karma2025,
+@article{karma2025,
   title={KARMA: Efficient Structural Defect Segmentation via Kolmogorov-Arnold Representation Learning},
   author={[Anonymous]},
-  booktitle={IEEE/CVF International Conference on Computer Vision (ICCV)},
+  journal={Submitted to ICCV},
   year={2025}
 }
 ```